EASTERN ORTHODOX THEOLOGY

 Anathema.
 (Gr. "a curse, suspension").
 The spiritual suspension with which the church may expel a person from his or her community for various reasons, especially denial of the faith or other mortal sins.
 The church also may proclaim an anathema against the enemies of the faith, such as heretics and traitors, in a special service conducted on the Sunday of Orthodoxy (first Sunday of Lent).
 In Gal 1:6-9 God's word makes anyone anathema preaching another gospel (as the Orthodox do) but that does not mean the apostles were empowered to place anathemas upon people, especially over entirely non essential doctrines like the Filioque and monothelitism.

-The Anathemas (of the synod Constantinople): the heresy of declaring people anathema over calendar issues, but themselves bringing on themselves the anathema of God promised in Galatians 1:6-9 by preaching their false gospel of works and sacerdotalism.
+The Anathemas (of the synod Constantinople): the heresy of declaring people anathema over such things as calendar issues, but themselves bringing on themselves the anathema of God promised in Galatians 1:6-9 by preaching their false gospel of works and sacerdotalism.

 Anathemaizations: - In 1054, mutual excommunications of Leo IX and Patriarch of Constantinople Michael I Cerularius began the East–West Schism.
 The anathematizations were rescinded by Pope Paul VI and Patriarch Athenagoras in 1965.

 Ancestral sin: (notice they do not define this) The concept differs from original sin firstly in that it emphasises 3 consequences of the Fall of Adam upon humanity not one: